canonical/identity-platform-admin-ui/README.md

 - `IDP_CONFIGMAP_NAMESPACE`: namespace of the k8s config map containing Identity Providers
 - `SCHEMAS_CONFIGMAP_NAME`: name of the k8s config map containing Identity Schemas
 - `SCHEMAS_CONFIGMAP_NAMESPACE`: namespace of the k8s config map containing Identity Schemas
+- `OPENFGA_API_SCHEME`: scheme for the OpenFGA host variable, either `http` or `https`
+- `OPENFGA_API_HOST`: host of the OpenFGA server
+- `OPENFGA_API_TOKEN`: token used to interact with OpenFGA server, dictated by OpenFGA server
+- `OPENFGA_STORE_ID`: ID of the OpenFGA store the application will talk to
+- `OPENFGA_AUTHORIZATION_MODEL_ID`: ID of the OpenFGA authorization model the application will talk to
+- `AUTHORIZATION_ENABLED`: flag defining if the OpenFGA authorization middleware is enabled and, for the time being, if any of the RBAC API are using OpenFGA (to be fixed by https://github.com/canonical/identity-platform-admin-ui/issues/221), default to `false`

 ## Development setup